Lucy from Peanuts offers friendly career advice for five cents

 “Have you tried _____ ?”

 Dozens of well-meaning folks have run through these with me over the last year.
-The intentions behind the questions are obviously meant to be helpful, but the conversation has become longer and more emotionally draining — running through a growing list of hundreds of hours of fruitless effort can bring me down a bit — over time.
+The questions are obviously meant to be helpful, but the conversation has become longer and more emotionally draining.
+Running through a growing list of hundreds of hours of fruitless effort can bring me down a bit.

-In effort to expedite future iterations of these conversations, here’s a list of the most common “Have You Trieds” I run through:
+In effort to expedite future iterations of these conversations, here’s a list.

 And because it needs its own subcategory, here’s a non-exhaustive list of things I’ve done to reduce my expenses:

-- Reduced therapy sessions by half and asked for sliding scale accommodations (saves ~$200/mo if Kaiser continues to reimburse me, and ~$600 if they stop)
+• Reduced therapy sessions by half and sliding scale accommodations (saves ~$200/mo if Kaiser continues to reimburse me, and ~$600 if they stop)

 Gig Economy

 I don’t own a car, which makes gig work difficult.
-Once I arrange for transportation, a job has to pay over $100 for just an hour of work to be feasible.
+After transportation costs, a job has to pay over $100 for just an hour of work to be feasible.
 I’m registered on TaskRabbit for my skills though, so perhaps find me there?

 What I Need